scaleapi/scaleapi-python-client/docs/migration_guide.md

 ### Retrieving Tasks

 A new generator method is introduced to retrieve a list of tasks with all available parameters.
-The new method `tasks_all(...)` handles pagination and tokens.
+The new method `get_tasks(...)` handles pagination and tokens.
-You can have a simpler code by replacing `tasks()` loops with a single `tasks_all()` call.
+You can have a simpler code by replacing `tasks()` loops with a single `get_tasks()` call.

 Please refer to [List Tasks](../README.rst#list-tasks) for more details.